ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 #### Deploy API Management in virtual network

-Lets start by deployin API Management inside a virtual network.
-[Multiple compute platforms](https://learn.microsoft.com/en-us/azure/api-management/compute-infrastructure) are available for API Management.
-Since we're opting for the Developer tier, we have the choice between versions `stv1` and `stv2`.
+We'll start by deploying API Management inside a virtual network.
+Because API Management offers [multiple compute platforms](https://learn.microsoft.com/en-us/azure/api-management/compute-infrastructure), we need to decide which one to use.
+We're using the Developer tier, so we have the choice between versions `stv1` and `stv2`.
 However, `stv1` will be retired in August 2024.
 So, for the purposes of this blog post, we'll be using `stv2`.
 This does mean configuring additional resources for API Management to work inside the virtual network.
 See [the documentation](https://learn.microsoft.com/en-us/azure/api-management/api-management-using-with-internal-vnet?tabs=stv2#prerequisites) for a comparison between the prerequisites for `stv1` and `stv2`.

 ##### Network Security Group